Alvalens/react-realtime-chat/README.md

 ### Chat Home

-* Create a new group: ou can start chatting once you had a group or there a listed group in chat home page.
+* Create a new group: you can start chatting once you had a group or there a listed group in chat home page.
 * Editing group info: By holding or right click a group you can change name or icon to your group `you can only edit your own group info.`
 * Delete group: you can also delete your own group and messages stored there.
 * Join group chat: join group by simply clicking the group.